magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 large number of results, but if you restrict the search to CLJS library only, you currently get just one result: [Valip][2].

-> NOTE 1: The above assertion is no more true.
+> NOTE 1: The above assertion is no longer true.
 In winter 2012, when I
 > wrote the first edition of this series of tutorials, there were
 > almost no CLJS form validators.
 Today, thanks to the awesome efforts
 > of the CLJ/CLJS community, the problem has became the opposite: